-No later than September 1 of the 3rd year, the student must contact all members of the Supervisory Committee, including the student's Research Advisor, to schedule a specific date for the examination.
-The chair for the Proposal Exam is the student's Research Advisor.
-The student must input the date of the Proposal Exam in the corresponding Canvas assignment.
+No later than September 1 of the 3rd year, the student must contact all members of the Supervisory C o mmittee, including the student's Research examination.
+The chair for the Proposal Exam in the corresponding Canvas assignment.
 The Proposal Exam must be completed by November 15 of the 3rd year.
 It is strongly recommended that students send reminders to the Supervisory Committee as the date of the Proposal Exam approaches.